Is there still a truck driver shortage 2022?

 Continued to Industry-Wide Substantial Growth The trucking industry will continue to experience substantial growth in 2022.
 According to the U.S. Freight Transportation Forecast to 2022 by the American Trucking Association, freight tonnage in the U.S. will grow 24 percent by the end of 2022.

-See also How much foundation settlement is normal?
+See also How is daily target calculated?

 Why is the trucking industry suffering?